-- Compare actual costs for common procedures and treatments before you receive care with the Cost Estimator. - Use your Personal Health Record to understand the care you've received and sign up for customized alerts. - · Sign in to Teladoc.
+- The Cost Estimator lets you compare actual costs for common procedures and treatments before you get care. - Use your Personal Health Record to understand the care you got and sign up for customized alerts. - Sign in to Teladoc.

-Go to www.bcbstx.com/trscarestandard and click on Doctors and Hospitals to get started.
+Go to www.bcbstx.com/trscarestandard and click on "Doctors and Hospitals" and "Provider Finder" to get started.